tytydraco/yessleep/out/When_I_look_into_a_mirror_something_is_watching_me_and_nobody_else_can_see_it.md

 'He registered under a fake ID.
 Larry Smith and the address he gave doesn't exist, the guys have already checked it.' - Brown added.

 'I see.
 So someone was here beside him?
-Could have been murdered?'
+Could he have been murdered?'
 I asked the CSI investigators, my voice raising in confusion.

 'Yes and no,' a voice replied from behind me and I stumbled back in surprise.
 Our medical examiner Susan stepped out of the private bathroom, her eyes wide and her posture tense.